 Aryasarmayesh Company is proud to have provided the conditions to produce thermal shock chambers to test combustible and flammable chemical materials for your convenience, dear buyers.

-Aryasarmayesh thermal shock chambers can be equipped with an external dry air production system, which can prevent the formation of dew on the test piece and will be optional.
+Aryasarmayesh thermal shock chamber can be equipped with an external dry air production system, which can prevent the formation of dew on the test piece and will be optional.

 Thermal chambers expose products to extreme temperature changes, shifting rapidly between hot and cold zones.
 They’re used to test materials and components for thermal stress tolerance, often in electronics, automotive, and aerospace industries where rapid temperature shifts are common.